niharikavadapalli/ERA-V1/ERA-V1-Session-11/README.md

 ## Model Skeleton:

 In this session, we used a ResNet 18 model to run on Cifar10 dataset using oneCycleLR policy to get faster and better accuracy followed by analysis using GradCam.
-The images below shows the model summary.
+The images below shows the model summary and skeleton.

 <img width="708" alt="Screenshot 2023-07-14 at 14 24 32" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/d3a1063c-2ea3-4871-ab72-53b05aa921af">

 <img width="565" alt="Screenshot 2023-07-14 at 14 23 56" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/2a1ed7e3-858e-410e-993a-10326427a9f1">

-As shown above, the total parameters used are around 6.5M.
+As shown above, the total parameters used are around 11.2M.

 ## Image Augmentation:

 I have used Albumentations library to augment the train dataset.
 The below image shows different transforms used for augmentation.
-The different types of transforms that are used are RandomCrop, HorizontalFlip and CoarseDropOut.
+The different types of transforms that are used are RandomCrop and CoarseDropOut.

 <img width="1394" alt="Screenshot 2023-07-14 at 14 27 49" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/39757980-edb5-49ae-b566-6ad48dd955dc">

 ## Code

 ```
-backpropogation.py - contains methods to train and test, given a model, optimize, test and train loaders.
+main.py - contains methods to train and test, given a model, optimize, test and train loaders.
-dataset.py - contains MyDataset class which is a placeholder for dataset
+utils/dataset.py - contains MyDataset class which is a placeholder for dataset
-custom_resnet_model.py - contains actual model implementation in pytorch
+models/resnet.py - contains actual ResNet model implementation in pytorch
-transform.py - contains different transforms used to augment the data.
+utils/transform.py - contains different transforms used to augment the data.
 This used Albumentation library for transform functions.
-visualize.py - contains all the helper methods to help visualize data and results.
+utils/visualize.py - contains all the helper methods to help visualize data and results.
+utils/utilities.py - contains helper methods to implement OneCycleLR policy.

 ```

 ## Model Training

-With the above model architecture and data augmentations with CIFAR10 dataset, I was able to achieve a best train accuracy of 96.25% and a best test accuracy of 93.11% in 24 epochs.
-Also the model seems to be consistently achieving an accuracy of more than 90% after 20 epochs where it first reached 90.1% as shown in below image.
+With the above model architecture and data augmentations with CIFAR10 dataset, I was able to achieve a best train accuracy of 95.15% and a best test accuracy of 92.44% in 20 epochs.
+Also the model seems to be consistently achieving an accuracy of more than 90% after 18 epochs where it first reached 91.3% as shown in below image.
 In this model, we used ADAM and CrossEntropyLoss functions to train the data.

 ![Screenshot 2023-07-14 at 14 19 31](https://github.com/niharikavadapalli/ERA-V1/assets/135390352/443de4f9-f16c-44bc-8443-6bc5e6cf3b63)